Kalaripayattu: Resurgence in modern times (20th–21st century)

-The resurgence of public interest in Kalaripayattu began in the 1920s in Thalassery, as part of a wave of rediscovery of the traditional arts throughout southern India and continued through the 1970s surge of general worldwide interest in martial arts.
+The resurgence of public interest in Kalaripayattu began in the 1920s in Thalassery, as part of a wave of rediscovery of the traditional arts throughout South India and continued through the 1970s surge of general worldwide interest in martial arts.

 During this period of renewed public interest in Kerala's native martial art, Kalaripayattu gurukkals such as Kottakkal Kanaran Gurukkal, Chambadan Veetil Narayanan Nair.
 Chambadan Veetil Narayanan Nair, a student of Kottackkal Kanaran Gurukkal, and in whose memory the CVN Kalaris are named, opened several kalaris, and began to spread Kalaripayattu across its native state of Kerala, revitalizing the art across the state in the twentieth century.

 Chirakkal T. Sreedharan Nair is also widely credited for reviving and preserving Kalaripayattu by writing the first books ever written on Kalaripayattu, as well as writing the first authoritative text on the martial art.
 Sreedharan Nair is credited with writing Kalaripayattu, the first book ever written on Kalaripayattu, in 1937.
 This book was written in Malayalam, and listed the vaithari or oral commands, of all the exercises relating to meypayattu, or conditioning techniques.
-He is also credited with writing the first authoritative text and primer on Kalaripayattu, called Kalarippayattu – A Complete Guide to Kerala’s Ancient Martial Art.
+He is also credited with writing the first authoritative text and primer on Kalaripayattu, called Kalarippayattu – A Complete Guide to Kerala's Ancient Martial Art.
 The text, alongside a compilation of Sreedharan Nair's teaching notes, were translated into English by his sons S. R. A. Das and S. R. D. Prasad and then published by Westland Books.
 The book contains over 1,700 action photographs as well as explanations behind all of the exercises.
 It continues to be the most authentic reference material on Kalaripayattu to this day.

 In the modern era, Kalaripayattu is also used by practitioners of Keralite dance styles, such as Kathakali and Mohiniyattam, as part of their training regimens.
 Recently, dancers from other, non-Keralite dance forms have also begun to incorporate Kalaripayattu into their training regimes, such as Vasundhara Doraswamy, a notable Bharatanatyam dancer.

 In 2017, a 73-year-old gurukkal from Vadakara, Sri Meenakshi Amma, was awarded the Padma Sri by the Government of India for her contributions to the preservation of Kalaripayattu.

 In January 2021, the Government of Kerala announced the opening of the Kalaripayattu Academy in Kerala's capital, Thiruvananthapuram, under the management of the Kerala Department of Tourism.
 The Kalaripayattu Academy will comprise an area of 3,500 feet, and will be part of the Vellar Crafts Village.
 The Kalaripayattu classes will be taught by a group of gurukkals from Kerala, led by Sri Meenakshi Amma, a Kalaripayattu gurukkal and Padma Sri recipient.
 The Kalaripayattu Academy will initially teach 100 students, both adults and children, in both morning and evening classes.
 Chief Minister Pinarayi Vijayan is set to announce the syllabus of the academy in 2021.